Skip to main content

 Certifications

-Usually, certifications are not necessary to pursue a career as a human resources manager.
+Certifications are not typically required for a career as a human resources manager.
 However, earning certification can serve as further verification of a candidate’s knowledge and skills.
 It can also lead to more opportunities, as some employers may prefer to hire certified applicants.

 Some popular certifications include the CHHR (Certified in Healthcare Human Resources) offered by the American Society for Health Care Human Resources Administration, the Professional in Human Resources® (PHR) from the Human Resource Certification Institute and the SHRM-CP® (Society for Human Resource Management Certified Professional).